tapanther/Tritan/docs/Republic.md

 Date | Name | Event
 :---:|:----:|:----
-0 AGS | The Great Sack | Thousands of people were displaced to the uninhabited regions of the Northeast, eventually founding and settling the towns and cities that comprise the Republic and it's allies today.
+0Y | The Great Sack | Thousands of people were displaced to the uninhabited regions of the Northeast, eventually founding and settling the towns and cities that comprise the Republic and it's allies today.
-25 AGS | Founding of the Republic | Ludovyc officially founds the Republic by becoming the first Lord Protector.
+25Y | Founding of the Republic | Ludovyc officially founds the Republic by becoming the first Lord Protector.
 His protectorship sets the standard to which all future Lord Protectors are bound.
-27 AGS | Tallowburn Joins the Republic | Tallowburn and Siddar sign a series of trade and defense treaties that lay the groundwork for future admittance into the Republic.
+27Y | Tallowburn Joins the Republic | Tallowburn and Siddar sign a series of trade and defense treaties that lay the groundwork for future admittance into the Republic.
-393 AGS | Treaty of Ravenhelm | The Republic signs a treaty of non-aggression with the Crown of Blackpoint, stabilizing and formalizing relations with the kingdom.
+393Y | Treaty of Ravenhelm | The Republic signs a treaty of non-aggression with the Crown of Blackpoint, stabilizing and formalizing relations with the kingdom.

 [Siddar City]: SiddarCity.md (Siddar City)